-- PayPal is required to report payments that are identified by the sender as being for goods and services to the IRS, even if it was a mistake.
+- PayPal tax reporting is required when the sender identifies the product as goods and services to the IRS, even if it was a mistake.
 This requirement applies once you receive $600 USD or more from this type of payment.
 Although this transaction is reportable by PayPal, it’s possible that the transaction is not taxable.
 It’s always best to speak with a tax professional for any specific concerns you may have.

 |Tax Year||Year Form Available||Federal Reporting Threshold|